LeadOmelet/godhead_ai_docs/features.md

 Examples of ways of setting reminders include (but are not limited to):
 ```
 ...
-"Remind me to take out the trash in 5 mins."
+\"Remind me to take out the trash in 5 mins.\"
 ...
 ```
 ```